C2SM/icon4py/README.md

 ## Project structure

 Each directory contains Python packages of ICON components or utility packages that are deployable on its own.
 As these packages are not available from a package repository (yet), location of dependencies within this repository have to be provided explicitly, e.g. by installing the dependencies first.
-See [Installation instructions](#installation-instructions)
+See [Installation instructions](#installation-instructions).

 ## Installation instructions

-We recommend to use `tox` for the automatic installation of all packages in development mode in a single step:
+We recommend to use [tox](https://tox.wiki/en/latest/) for the automatic installation of all packages in development mode in a single step:

 ```bash
 # Clone the repository